Rules of the Exercise

 - Highlights - This step is what will really make your material "shine".
 I choose a light level of reflection with my highlight and wanted to give more of a worn leather look that maybe got polished a few months ago.
 So be mindful of the highlight placements and I also threw on a soft light to give that brown some more color variation to it.

-- Wrinkles and subtitles are key!
+- Wrinkles and subtleties are key!
 The more worn and believable the leather looks, the better!

 - Think about how reflective you want your leather.
 Heavier shines imply smooth, oiled leather.
 No shines imply worn and rustic.